Corey Bailey

 could only vacuum up a swath equal to the width of the crevice tool which

-build, a better vacuum wand.
-This is when I came across Canfab 3D.
-Canfab 3D
+when I came across Canfab 3D.
+Canfab 3D specializes in 3 dimensional printing.

-specializes in 3D printing.
-However, the owner, Nick, is also a fan of vinyl LP’s
+However, the owner, Nick, is also a fan of vinyl LP’s and, as such, built some

-and, as such, built some record cleaning products including a RCM.
-All of which
+record cleaning products including a RCM.
+All of which are available on a

-are available on a separate website: https://squeakycleanvinyl.com/ I first tried a
+separate website: https://squeakycleanvinyl.com/ I first tried a vacuum wand that

-vacuum wand that he offered and it was very close to serving my needs but
+he offered and it was very close to serving my needs but needed some

-cleverly designed and will adapt to the most popular sizes of records.
+designed, affordable and will adapt to the most popular sizes of records.
 The unit

-that are 3D printed have a texture that we mortals are not used to but it is
+Things that are 3D printed have a texture that we mortals are not used to but it is

 certainly not objectionable.
 Ultimately, I went back to using the improved version

-of the wand that I originally bought instead of the RCM because I deal with so
+of the wand that I originally bought (No longer available, I believe) instead of the

-many different size records.
-Sometimes I use the turntable that came with the
+RCM because I dealt with so many different size records.
+Sometimes I use the

-RCM and sometimes I will use my old “hacked” thrift store purchase.
+turntable that came with the RCM and sometimes I will use my old ‘hacked’

 Although it took about six months, Duane Goodman of Lagniappe Chemicals

-(aka, The Disc Doctor) finally convinced me to try a set of his cleaning brushes.
+(AKA: The Disc Doctor) finally convinced me to try a set of his cleaning brushes.

-I never looked back.
+over the years.
 As soon as I could afford it, I purchased brushes for cleaning

-every type of record.
-Having fallen in love with the Disc Doctor’s cleaning
+fallen in love with the Disc Doctor’s cleaning brushes, I tried the cleaning solutions

-brushes, I tried his cleaning solutions and they are what I use today.
-They work as
+and they are what I use today.

 The system that I use is best described as a modified version of the method

-proposed by The Disc Doctor which, is pretty much, standard procedure:
+proposed by The Disc Doctor which, is pretty much, standard procedure.

 Before any cleaning is undertaken, you need to know what type of record you